This is the story of my 15-day yoga teacher training that was a hatha yoga experience of a lifetime!

 In the evenings we were expected to review our lesson from the day, and read and prepare for the next day.

 I was usually way too exhausted to study in the evening, and instead I showered in the evening.
 This helped with the morning rush of roommates, helped me relax to try and sleep, and washed me of the sweat that was ever present on my body.

 I managed to squeeze about 30-45 minutes of studying into the morning hours, finding I was eventually getting up between 4:30 a.m. and 5:00 a.m. to do so.
 I was a true Yogini!

 As if the yoga teacher training schedule wasn’t enough, God had an even greater challenge in store for me.
-On the day after my arrival at the resort, I received word, via e-mail that my mother, ill with Alzheimer’s for many years, had taken a turn for the worst.
+On the day after my arrival at the resort, I received word, via e-mail, that my mother, ill with Alzheimer’s for many years, had taken a turn for the worse.

 I never expected my mother to be the problem!
 She was perfectly stable when I left for Costa Rica.